Wright wins 17th; Riley, Acuña homer as Braves edge Rockies - WHIZ News

 TRAINER’S ROOM

 Acuña, who homered for the first time since Aug.
 13 at Miami, went 1 for 4 after returning from missing three games with pain in his surgically repaired right knee.
-The Braves are 63-29 with him in the lineup and 17-22 without. … Atlanta 2B Ozzie Albies will begin a rehab assignment on Thursday.
+“It feels terrible, but we’re just going to play through it until the season ends,” he said. … The Braves are 63-29 with him in the lineup and 17-22 without. … Atlanta 2B Ozzie Albies will begin a rehab assignment on Thursday.
 He’s been sidelined since June 14 with a broken left foot. … The Braves returned RHP Darren O’Day and C Chadwick Tromp from rehab assignments after both were reinjured Tuesday.
 O’Day has a sprained right big toe and Tromp has an injured left quadriceps.

 UP NEXT